lubeda/EsphoMaTrix/README.md

 See this German tutorial video with information on setting up your display [RGB-LED Status Display für Home Assistant mit ESPHome | ESPHoMaTrix](https://www.youtube.com/watch?v=DTd9vAhet9A)

+See this nice article about EsphoMaTrix on a Ulanzi TC001 from blakadder [Link](https://blakadder.com/esphome-pixel-clock/)

 ### State

 It is a working solution with core functionality coded.
 Advanced features, like automatic brightness control can be done with esphome actions and automations.